holepunchto/protomux-rpc-client/README.md

 Connect to [HyperDHT](https://github.com/holepunchto/hyperdht) servers exposing [protomux-rpc](https://github.com/holepunchto/protomux-rpc) endpoints.

-Manages connection state for you: connections are opened lazily, when the first request is made, and the client will try re-connecting when the connection is lost.
+Manages connection state for you:
+- Connections are opened lazily, when the first request is made
+- The client will try re-connecting when the connection is lost
+- Connections are automatically garbage-collected after a period of inactivity
+- Supports suspend and resume functionality (for suspending network activity, such as when backgrounding on a phone)

 ## Install